datopian/frontend-v2/README.md

 export WP_URL=https://edscms.home.blog/
 ```

+If your blog is private, you can set up `WP_TOKEN` environment variable to pass your access token.
+To get access token for private WP blog, check out this - https://developer.wordpress.com/docs/oauth2/.

 ## API

 *All of the controller and views use the API module - they don’t see backend.*